Tom Waddell: Sporting career

 He traveled on a U.S. State Department-sponsored track and field tour of Africa in 1962.

 At the 1968 Summer Olympics in Mexico City, Waddell placed sixth among the 33 competitors.
 He broke five of his own personal records in the 10 events.

 In 1972, in a track meet in Hawaii, he injured his knee in a high jump, which ended his career as a competitive athlete.

 Gay Olympics

 Soon after returning to San Francisco in 1972, Waddell joined a gay bowling league.
 It inspired him to consider organizing a gay sporting event modeled on the Olympics.
 He followed through with the idea in the early 1980s.
 The first "Gay Olympics" was to take place in San Francisco in 1982 in the form of a sports competition and arts festival.
 But a few weeks before the event was to begin, the International Olympic Committee (IOC) sued Waddell's organization over its use of the word "Olympic."

-Despite the fact that the IOC had not previously protested when other groups had used the name, they alleged that allowing "Gay Olympics" would injure them.
+Despite the IOC having not previously protested when other groups had used the name, they alleged that allowing "Gay Olympics" would injure them.
 They succeeded in securing an injunction just nineteen days before the first games were to begin.

-Nevertheless, the games, now re-christened the "Gay Games," went forward.
-They were a great success, perhaps because they emphasized sportsmanship, personal achievement, and inclusiveness to a far greater degree than the Olympics.
+Nevertheless, the games, now re-named the "Gay Games," went forward.